ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : Calling `Clone` on a TCP Connection creates a new Connection with equivalent parameters.
 The two Connections are otherwise independent.

 Send:
-: TCP does not on its own preserve Message boundaries.
+: SEND.TCP.
+TCP does not on its own preserve Message boundaries.
 Calling `Send` on a TCP connection lays out the bytes on the TCP send stream without any other delineation.
 Any Message marked as Final will cause TCP to send a FIN once the Message has been completely written.

 Receive:
-: TCP delivers a stream of bytes without any Message delineation.
+: With RECEIVE.TCP, TCP delivers a stream of bytes without any Message delineation.
 All data delivered in the `Received` or `ReceivedPartial` event will be part of a single stream-wide Message that is marked Final (unless a MessageFramer is used).
-EndOfMessage will be delivered when the TCP Connection has received a FIN from the peer.
+EndOfMessage will be delivered when the TCP Connection has received a FIN (CLOSE-EVENT.TCP or ABORT-EVENT.TCP) from the peer.

 Close:
-: Calling `Close` on a TCP Connection indicates that the Connection should be gracefully closed by sending a FIN to the peer and waiting for a FIN-ACK before delivering the `Closed` event.
+: Calling `Close` on a TCP Connection indicates that the Connection should be gracefully closed (CLOSE.TCP) by sending a FIN to the peer and waiting for a FIN-ACK before delivering the `Closed` event.

 Abort:
-: Calling `Abort` on a TCP Connection indicates that the Connection should be immediately closed by sending a RST to the peer.
+: Calling `Abort` on a TCP Connection indicates that the Connection should be immediately closed by sending a RST to the peer (ABORT.TCP).

 ## UDP